-18The assumption of idiosyncratic shipping cost shifters follows Allen and Atkin (2022) and Allen and Arkolakis (2019), and allows us to tractably characterize shipping flows with a large number of cities.
-In the alternative case with no idiosyncratic shifters, applied in Allen and Arkolakis (2014) and Nagy (2022), finding optimal shipping flows is computationally more demanding.
+&lt;sup>19The assumption of idiosyncratic shipping cost shifters follows Allen and Atkin (2022) and Allen and Arkolakis (2019), and allows us to tractably characterize shipping flows with a large number of cities.
+In the alternative case with no idiosyncratic shifters, applied in Allen and Arkolakis (2014) and Nagy (2023), finding optimal shipping flows is computationally more demanding.